A Midsummer Night's Dream: Ambiguous sexuality

-Feminism
+Gender roles

 Male dominance is one thematic element found in the play.
 In A Midsummer Night's Dream, Lysander and Hermia escape into the woods for a night where they do not fall under the laws of Theseus or Egeus.
 Upon their arrival in Athens, the couples are married.
 Marriage is seen as the ultimate social achievement for women while men can go on to do many other great things and gain social recognition.
 In The Imperial Votaress, Louis Montrose draws attention to male and female gender roles and norms present in the comedy in connection with Elizabethan culture.
 In reference to the triple wedding, he says, "The festive conclusion in A Midsummer Night's Dream depends upon the success of a process by which the feminine pride and power manifested in Amazon warriors, possessive mothers, unruly wives, and wilful daughters are brought under the control of lords and husbands."
 He says that the consummation of marriage is how power over a woman changes hands from father to husband.
 A connection is drawn between flowers and sexuality.
 Montrose sees the juice employed by Oberon as symbolising menstrual blood as well as the "sexual blood shed by 'virgins'".
 While blood as a result of menstruation is representative of a woman's power, blood as a result of a first sexual encounter represents man's power over women.

 There are points in the play, however, when there is an absence of patriarchal control.
 In his book Power on Display, Leonard Tennenhouse says the problem in A Midsummer Night's Dream is the problem of "authority gone archaic".
 The Athenian law requiring a daughter to die if she does not do her father's will is outdated.
 Tennenhouse contrasts the patriarchal rule of Theseus in Athens with that of Oberon in the carnivalistic Faerie world.
 The disorder in the land of the fairies completely opposes the world of Athens.
 He states that during times of carnival and festival, male power is broken down.
 For example, what happens to the four lovers in the woods as well as Bottom's dream represents chaos that contrasts with Theseus' political order.
 However, Theseus does not punish the lovers for their disobedience.
 According to Tennenhouse, by forgiving the lovers, he has made a distinction between the law of the patriarch (Egeus) and that of the monarch (Theseus), creating two different voices of authority.
 This can be compared to the time of Elizabeth I, in which monarchs were seen as having two bodies: the body natural and the body politic.
 Tennenhouse says that Elizabeth's succession itself represented both the voice of a patriarch and the voice of a monarch: (1) her father's will, which stated that the crown should pass to her and (2) the fact that she was the daughter of a king.